Computing Optimal Trajectories for Optimal Transport in Nonuniform Environments: Algorithms used

-{\bf NB}: obviously, no inverse is explicitly formed.
-Namely, we do not explicitly form $P^{-1}$, but merely solve a linear system; that is, we find
+Of course, no inverse $P^{-1}$ is explicitly computed when forming $M$, and a linear system is instead solved.
+To clarify, we have

-{\bf NNB}: We do not need to form the approximation to \eqref{Riccati} $W_{k+1}=V_{k+1}U_{k+1}^{-1}\ $, since all we care about is whether or not there are conjugate points, but not the solution of \eqref{Riccati}. \item[(iii)] In step (ii), we monitor if $\det(U_{k+1})$ becomes negative, in order to rule out having missed singularities.
-At the beginning, $\det(U_0)=1$. \item[(iv)] If there is a change of sign in the determinant of $U_{k+1}$ (step (iii) above), then we declare that there are conjugate points in $[0,1]$, otherwise we do not.
+and so we solve the two systems $PX=E^T$ and $PY=V_k$. \item[(ii)] Observe that we do not need to form the approximation to \eqref{Riccati} $W_{k+1}=V_{k+1}U_{k+1}^{-1}\ $, since all we care about is whether or not there are conjugate points, but not the solution of \eqref{Riccati}.
+So, we monitor if $\det(U_{k+1})$ becomes negative, in order to rule out having missed singularities.
+At the beginning, $\det(U_0)=0$, and -since we are using Euler method- we have $U_1=h_0I$, which is positive definite.
+If there is a change of sign in the determinant of $U_{k+1}$ (step (ii) above), then we declare that there are conjugate points in $(0,1]$, otherwise we do not.
 If there are no conjugate points, then the extremal we found is a minimizer. \end{itemize}